ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 ```console
 lsblk
 ```
-This list all the *block devices* on your machine
+This lists all the *block devices* on your machine

 ```console
 NAME   MAJ:MIN RM SIZE RO TYPE MOUNTPOINT